aws-samples/sample-bda-redaction/README.md

 * [NPM v9.8 or higher](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 * [Docker](https://docs.docker.com/engine/install/)
 * [AWS CDK v2.166 or higher](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
+* Terminal/CLI such as macOS Terminal, PowerShell or Windows Terminal, or the Linux command line.
+[AWS CloudShell](https://aws.amazon.com/cloudshell/) can also be used when all code is located within an AWS account.

 VPC with 3 private subnets with no internet access